 On the historic side, Seoul is dotted with UNESCO World Heritage sites, such as the Jongmyo Shrine, among other temples and palaces.
 On the modern side, it is filled with attractions like lush parks, trendy bars, sleek shopping malls, and tempting spas.
 I believe there is something for everyone in Seoul, here is my list of the 10 best things to do in Seoul.

-One one hand, Bangkok is a city that feels like home to me, as I have passed through so many times, but on the other hand, I would not want to stay too long there.
+One one hand, Bangkok is a city that feels like home to me, as I have passed through so many times, but on the other hand, I would not want to stay too long there at a time.
 The hustle and bustle of the city will eventually take you over...

 As Thailand reluctantly ventures into the modern world, it is Bangkok that leads the way.
 New towers and the age of digital technology have begun to stake their claim on Bangkok, yet the old-style traditions are not eager to release their hold on this busy city.
 The collision of old and new is what defines Bangkok and gives it its unique vibe.